mudit94/cypress-gitlab-template-vscode/README.md

 ## Release Notes

+### 1.1.0
+- Added screenshots for showing the plugin in action in the README.md
+###
+- Updated the README.md
+- Updated the LICENSE
+### 1.0.3
+- Updated the description of the plugin and the name of the plugin
+### 1.0.2
+- Added logo for the plugin
+### 1.0.1
+- Removed commented code
 ### 1.0.0

-Initial release of Cypress Framework Generator with Allure Reporting & Gitlab Ci
+- Initial release of Cypress Framework Generator with Allure Reporting & Gitlab Ci

-Inspired from the playwright development, I have  created a one click generate template for cypress.
+- Inspired from the playwright development, I have  created a one click generate template for cypress.
-This template would help initialize a cypress 12.14.0 project with the required files along with allure report generation.
+- This template would help initialize a cypress 12.14.0 project with the required files along with allure report generation.
-It also helps in generating .gitlab-ci.yml file for running the tests in gitlab ci
+- It also helps in generating .gitlab-ci.yml file for running the tests in gitlab ci

 ### Contribution/Feedback